 Ans.
 It goes into “Deferred Revenue” on the balance sheet as a liability if no revenue has been earned yet.

 Q35.
-Why did you choose accounting as your profession?
+Why did you choose ‘accounting’ as a career?

 Q36.
-What is a MIS report, have you prepared any?
+What is an MIS report, have you prepared any?

 Ans.
 Yes, I have prepared MIS reports.
 It is an acronym for Management Information System, and this report is generated to identify the efficiency of any department of a company.

 Q37.
 What do you mean by the company’s payable cycle?

 Ans.
 It is the time required by the company to pay all its account payables.